gpdowney/lightweightLSAT/pages/reason/infer.md

 1. [Must be False](#must-be-false)
 1. [Rule](#rule)

-MOST SUPPORTED and (DIS)AGREE questions are ORGANIC because a Flexible Prediction will be most useful.
-And for both, favor MODEST Answers.
+Organic-Infer questions (Most Supported and (Dis)agree), can be hard to predict.
+Your flexible prediction will often be simply: know what you know and what you don't know.
+Also, they both favor **modest** answers.

-Make Specific Predictions and Diagrams on the MECHANICAL INFER questions: Must be True, Must be False, and Rule.
+Mechanical-Infer questions (Must be True, Must be False, and Rule) often feature conditional logic and benefit from drawing a diagram.

+*Bonus: You can apply the lessons you learn for Most Supported questions in the Reasoning section to Medium questions in the Reading section (and vice versa).*

-*Caution: Do Not Confuse the Reasoning process with the Games process for MBT/MBF.
+*Caution: Do not confuse the Reasoning process for Must be questions, with the Games process.
 You cannot use the lessons you learn here on Games (or vice versa).*

-*Bonus: You can apply the lessons you learn for Reasoning Most Supported questions to Reading Medium questions (and vice versa).*

 {% assign whatfam = "infer" %}
 {% include ApproachLR.html %}